 \subsection{Head Distilled Deep Variational IB}

 Ideally, the bottleneck is embeddable in an existing predictor $P_{\mathcal{T}}$ without decreasing the performance.
 Therefore, it is not the hard labels $Y$ that define the task but the soft labels $Y_{\mathcal{T}}$.
-For simplicity, we handle the case for one task and defer how SVBI naturally generalizes to multiple downstream tasks and DNNs to \Cref{subsubsec:genmultask}.
+For simplicity, we handle the case for one task and defer discussion on multiple downstream tasks and DNNs to \Cref{subsec:networkarch}.